NB! Read the Terms until point 10.4 after what You can confirm. To read move to the text and use scroll bar.

 1.25.
 Down Payment – The amount, set forth in the Special Terms and Conditions, which a Buyer shall pay to the account indicated in the Special Terms and Conditions of the Object before submitting their application to participate in an Auctioneer’s Auction.
 The amount of a Down Payment is up to 10% of the Starting Price of the Object.
 When transferring a Down Payment a Buyer shall clearly indicate on the payment order the details of the Object for which the Down Payment is being made.
 Down Payment is paid separately for each Object in whose Auctions a Buyer wishes to participate.
 The Down Payment paid by the Winner shall be included on the Purchase price; other participants in the auction will be reimbursed for the Down Payment at the latest within 5 (five) banking days after the end of the Auctioneer’s Auction.
 If the Winner fails to conclude a contract of sale of the Object with the Seller within 1 (one) month, the Down Payment will not be reimbursed to the Winner.

 1.26.
 Auction Fee – The fee paid by the Seller to the Auctioneer under the Auction contract or the brokerage contract.
 The Auction Fee shall be applied only to Auctioneer’s Auctions.

 1.29.
 Price Calculator – an auxiliary service of the Portal allowing to calculate the minimum, average and maximum value of forest lands, logging or arable land.
-Users of the Price Calculator can provide the Portal their contact information in order to obtain a more detailed calculation of the price of the object.

 2. Scope and Interpretation of Terms and Conditions of the Portal